Optimization of laser-driven proton acceleration in a near-critical-density plasma: Introduction

 \section{Introduction}

-Laser-driven plasma acceleration has emerged as a novel acceleration scheme in recent decades \cite{1,2,3,4}, which has attracted extensive attention across disciplines, demonstrating broad application prospects in both scientific research and practical fields, including nuclear physics \cite{nuclear,nuclear2}, quantum electrodynamics \cite{Reichwein_2025},materials science \cite{material,material2}, radiography \cite{radiography,radiography2} and radiotherapy \cite{therapy,therapy0,PhysRevResearch.5.L012038}.
-During the past 20 years, laser-driven proton acceleration has experienced rapid development, with a series of acceleration mechanisms being proposed, such as Target Normal Sheath Acceleration (TNSA) \cite{tnsa1,tnsa2}, Radiation Pressure Acceleration (RPA) \cite{rpa1,rpa2,PhysRevLett.105.065002}, Collisionless Shock Acceleration (CSA) \cite{PhysRevLett.101.164802,PhysRevLett.119.164801} and Magnetic Vortex Acceleration (MVA) \cite{bulanov2005ion,bulanov2010generation,bulanov2022advanced}.
-With current laser technology, proton energies up to 150 MeV have been achieved through the interaction between intense lasers and solid targets \cite{150mev,shou2025laser}, and Au ions can reach an energy of over 1 GeV~\cite{187,martin2024narrow}.
+Laser-driven plasma acceleration has emerged as a novel acceleration scheme in recent decades \cite{1,2,3,4}, attracting extensive interdisciplinary interest due to its broad application prospects in both fundamental research and practical fields, including nuclear physics \cite{nuclear,nuclear2}, quantum electrodynamics \cite{Reichwein_2025,PhysRevE.102.053212}, materials science \cite{material,material2}, radiography \cite{radiography,radiography2} and radiotherapy \cite{therapy,therapy0,PhysRevResearch.5.L012038}.
+Since the invention of laser wakefield acceleration (LWFA) in 1979 \cite{tajima1979laser}, it has advanced rapidly for the generation of monoenergetic and low divergence electrons, showing its potential in light sources \cite{albert2016applications,wang2021free}, electron radiography \cite{wan2022direct,wan2023femtosecond,wan2024real,schumaker2013ultrafast,bruhaug2023single} and electron radiotherapy \cite{labate2020toward,guo2025preclinical}.
+As ions are much heavier than electrons, it is difficult for the wake field to accelerate ions, so other mechanisms are required for ion acceleration.
+Over the past 20 years, laser-driven proton acceleration has advanced rapidly, giving rise to a series of acceleration mechanisms such as Target Normal Sheath Acceleration (TNSA) \cite{tnsa1,tnsa2}, Radiation Pressure Acceleration (RPA) \cite{esirkepov2004highly,rpa1,rpa2,PhysRevLett.105.065002,hb2,zhang2007efficient,macchi2009light}, Collisionless Shock Acceleration (CSA) \cite{silva2004proton,dollar2012finite,fiuza2012weibel,haberberger2012collisionless,PhysRevLett.119.164801,xiao} and Magnetic Vortex Acceleration (MVA) \cite{bulanov2005ion,bulanov2010generation,bulanov2022advanced}.
+With current laser technology, proton energy up to 150 MeV has been achieved from the interaction of intense lasers with solid targets \cite{150mev,shou2025laser}, while Au ions have reached energies exceeding 1 GeV~\cite{187,martin2024narrow}.
 For advanced acceleration mechanisms, protons have been accelerated to over 90 MeV by a novel scheme associated with sheet crossing \cite{shou2025proton,gong2020proton}.
-The proton energy can reach the GeV level with a laser intensity of 10$^{22}$ W/cm$^2$ ~\cite{PhysRevLett.102.145002,PhysRevLett.103.024801,bulanov2010generation}.
-Moreover, laser driven wakefield proton acceleration is a promising pathway for TeV proton generation\cite{yi2013proton,fp}.
-Recently, accelerations by lasers interacting with near-critical-density (NCD) plasma targets \cite{ncd1,ncd2,ncd3} boost as a promising alternative for further energy enhancement.
+Theoretically, GeV-level proton energies are predicted to be attainable at 10$^{22}$ W/cm$^2$ laser intensity~\cite{PhysRevLett.102.145002,PhysRevLett.103.024801,bulanov2010generation}.
+Moreover, laser driven wakefield proton acceleration represents a promising pathway for tens-of-GeV proton generation\cite{yi2013proton,fp}.
+Recently, laser-driven proton acceleration in near-critical density (NCD) plasma targets \cite{ncd1,ncd2,ncd3,PhysRevResearch.4.L042031} has gained attention as a promising approach for further energy enhancement.
+When an ultra-intense laser interacts with NCD plasma, relativistic motion increases the electron mass and reduces the plasma frequency.
+Once the plasma frequency drops below the laser frequency, the laser can penetrate the target, known as relativistic induced transparency (RIT) \cite{rit1,rit2,rit3}.
+During this penetration, electrons experience enhanced heating via mechanisms such as direct laser acceleration (DLA) \cite{dla1,dla2}, which finally improves proton energy.